 Books Set in Eastern Europe & Russia

-While many of the countries in the western half of Europe are very well known to Americans, as you journey further to the east the region holds more of an air of mystery.
-This is true in part because the western countries have historically been easier to visit, while many of the Eastern European countries were behind the “Iron Curtain” for much of the 20th century.
+While many of the countries in the western half of Europe are very well known to Americans, as you journey further east, the region holds more of an air of mystery.
+This is true in part because the Western countries have historically been easier to visit, while many of the Eastern European countries were behind the “Iron Curtain” for much of the 20th century.

 The fall of the USSR, in 1991, lead to the creation of more than a dozen new nation-states, and the names and borders of countries in this region have continued to shift and change over the past several decades.
 Although it’s easy to lump these countries together because of their shared history, the truth is that they are extremely diverse, and we are excited to explore their unique cultures through this month’s books.